 What is the anatomy of the back?
-Very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
-However, I think it is essential to understand anatomy first and then determine your workout accordingly.
+Unfortunately, very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
+However, I think it is essential to understand anatomy and determine your workout accordingly.

 The muscles of the back

 The back has the most massive muscles in the entire body, and it plays a significant role in how the whole-body functions.
-Your back helps in the activity of the lower limb, upper limb, pelvis, and spine.
-There are three main muscles in the back and are divided into two groups; extrinsic and intrinsic.
+For example, your back helps in the activity of the lower limb, upper limb, pelvis, and spine.
+There are three main muscles in the back, divided into two groups; extrinsic and intrinsic.
 These are:

 1. Extrinsic Back Anatomy:

 These are associated with the upper limb but are present in the posterior aspect of the trunk.
 It includes a superficial and intermediate layer.